-Every year in the US, we mark out a day to celebrate what we have been given.
-Thanksgiving Day, in my opinion, is actually one of the most culturally amazing moments where we take time out from work and normal routines to simply celebrate and enjoy God’s goodness.
-Of course, like all things, Thanksgiving can be trivialized by commercialism, but it is still a fascinating moment in our country’s history and experience.
+Every year in the US, we mark out a day to reflect gratitude for life and what we have.
+Thanksgiving Day, in my opinion, is actually one of the few culturally meaningful moments that still exist in our country.
+In this time, as a nation we actually take time out from work and normal routines to simply celebrate and enjoy the goodness of life.
+Of course, like all things, Thanksgiving Day can be trivialized by commercialism, but it is still a powerful moment in our country’s experience.

 Throughout the Scripture, we encounter many sacrifices offered in worship of God.
 In Psalm 50, however, we encounter a different kind of sacrifice:

 But I do not need the bulls from your barns

 For all the animals of the forest are Mine,

 and I own the cattle on a thousand hills.
 (Psalm 50:8-10, NLT)

 God is familiar with all the burnt offerings and sacrifices of the Israelites, but He is looking for something else.
 And here is what it is:

 Make thankfulness your sacrifice to God.
 (50:14, NLT)